commitdev/zero/docs/project-definition.md

 ### Project Definition: `zero-project.yml`
-Each project is defined by this project definition file, this manifest contains your project details, and is the source of truth for the templating(`zero create`) and provision(`zero apply`) steps.
+Each project is defined by this file.
+This manifest reflects all the options a user chose during the `zero init` step.
+It defines which modules are part of the project, each of their parameters, and is the source of truth for the templating (`zero create`) and provision (`zero apply`) steps.

-`zero-project.yml` is created from `zero-init`, and defines which modules are part of the project and what each module's parameters are for the subsequence steps.
+_Note: This file contains credentials, so make sure it is not shared with others._

 | Parameters               | Type         | Description                                    |
 |--------------------------|--------------|------------------------------------------------|